markabrahams/node-net-snmp/README.md

 there base, much like the `subtree()` method.

 This method is designed to fetch conceptial tables, for example the ifTable (`1.3.6.1.2.1.2.2`) table.
-The values for returned varbinds will structured into objects to represent conceptual rows.
+The values for returned varbinds will be structured into objects to represent conceptual rows.
 Each row is then placed into an object with the rows index being the key, e.g.: